Communist Party of Burma: Post-2021 coup

 The Tatmadaw overthrew Myanmar's civilian government in a coup d'état on 1 February 2021 and installed a junta named the State Administration Council (SAC) in its place.
 The CPB subsequently released a statement on the same day, condemning the coup and calling for a united front against the Tatmadaw.

 Party cadres reentered Myanmar through the country's border with China on 15 March 2021.
 Five months later in August 2021, the CPB announced that it had rearmed itself and established a new armed wing, the People's Liberation Army (PLA), to wage a people's war against the SAC.
 In a 2025 interview with the Democratic Voice of Burma, PLA general secretary Ni Ni Kyaw stated that the PLA was reconstituted to "eliminate fascists [and the] military dictatorship, and to liberate all groups of Myanmar people from oppression".
 She noted that the PLA was fighting in numerous areas, including northern Shan State and the Mandalay, Sagaing, Magway and Tanintharyi regions.

+The PLA has remained independent of the People's Defence Force (PDF) but has associated and maintained friendly relations with them.
+The National Unity Government, which the PDF is allegiant to, also has cordial ties with the PLA, allowing people to send it donations through NUG Pay, an NUG-devised payment app.

 Ideology

-The CPB is a communist party that adheres to Marxism–Leninism and Mao Zedong Thought.
+The CPB is a communist party that subscribes to Marxism–Leninism and Maoism (officially called Mao Zedong Thought).
 The party is against ethnonationalism and separatism, arguing that Myanmar should be united as a federal state with autonomous regions reserved for the country's ethnic minorities.

-The Party's armed wing the [People's Liberation Army (Myanmar)|PLA] listed its objectives as being: